ethereum/web3.py/docs/contracts.rst

       (optional) Contract address or a list of addresses from which logs should originate.
-    * ``topics``: list of 32 byte ``strings`` or ``null`` - (optional) Array of topics that should be used for filtering.
+    * ``topics``: list of 32 byte ``strings`` or ``null`` - (optional) Array of topics that should be used for filtering, with the keccak hash of the event signature as the first item, and the remaining items as hex encoded argument values.
 Topics are order-dependent.
 This parameter can also be a list of topic lists in which case filtering will match any of the provided topic arrays.
+This argument is useful when relying on the internally generated topic lists via the ``filter`` argument is not desired.
+If ``topics`` is included with the ``filter`` argument, the ``topics`` list will be prepended to any topic lists inferred from the ``filter`` arguments.

     The event topic for the event specified by ``event_name`` will be added to the ``filter_params['topics']`` list.

     If the :py:attr:`Contract.address` attribute for this contract is non-null, the contract address will be added to the ``filter_params``.

 .. _event-log-object: